dpretet/bster/doc/functional_spec.md

 - Upper bits reserved (**Reserved**))
     - Reserved for future update or internal usage.
     - Return error if read/write access issued in these fields

-## Command Algorithms

-### Startup

-1. Write, then read an empty address to check memory access.
-Go in ERROR state if failling.
-Register 32'h0C / bit 1 will be asserted and AXI4S interfaces will remain unreacheable until restart applied with correct configuration.
-2. Check root block format.
-If not conform, create a new one.
-Applicable only if digest calculus is enabled with parameter).
-3. Go to IDLE state, ready to receive requests.

-### Insert token

-1. Check memory is not full.
-If full return the appropriate status code.
-2. Check root is used, if not use its address and go to `Step 3`, else go to `Step 4`
-3. If use root block, simply store the token and go back `Step 1`
-4. Read root block and compare its token's value to insert:
-    - If new token is smaller, store left child address and continue to `Step 5`
-    - If new token is biggest, store right child address and continue to `Step 5`
-5. Read next block address and compare its token's value to insert.
-    - If block is empty or partially used, use it to store the incoming token:
-        - If new token is smaller than block's token, store it on left position.
-          Go back to `Step1`.
-        - If new token is bigger than block's token, store it on right position.
-          Go back to `Step1`.
-    - Else if block's children can't be used because already linked in the tree:
-        - If new token is smaller, store left child address and repeat `Step 5`
-        - If new token is biggest, store right child address and repeat `Step 5`